chrt-io/blog/_posts/2021-04-07-going-retro.md

 - chrt

 ---
-The visual language of old data visualization always amazed me: being able to represent complex data with few elements and colors, and yet making it readable is an exciting challenge.
+The visual language of old data visualization always amazed me: being able to represent complex data with a few elements and colors, and yet making it readable, is an exciting challenge.

-The web is full of different examples, [Nightingale](https://nightingaledvs.com), the online magazine from the [Data Visualization Society](https://www.datavisualizationsociety.org "DVS Website") has a lot of articles about the topic.
+The web is full of different examples, [Nightingale](https://nightingaledvs.com), the online magazine from the [Data Visualization Society](https://www.datavisualizationsociety.org "DVS Website") has a lot of articles on this topic.

 Recently, the work that[ W.E.B.
 Du Bois presented at the 1900 World Fair in Paris gained a lot of visibility](https://www.smithsonianmag.com/history/first-time-together-and-color-book-displays-web-du-bois-visionary-infographics-180970826/ "W.E.B.
 Du Bois’ Visionary Infographics Come Together for the First Time in Full Color"), even with the publication of a [monographic book](https://amzn.to/3x6IK0u "Visualizing Black America: The Color Line at the Turn of the Twentieth Century") with all his charts.

 ![COMPARATIVE RATE OF INCREASE OF THE WHITE AND NEGRO ELEMENTS OF THE POPULATION OF THE UNITED STATES - PRINCETON ARCHITECTURAL PRESS](/assets/uploads/screenshot-2021-06-29-at-19-41-22.png "COMPARATIVE RATE OF INCREASE OF THE WHITE AND NEGRO ELEMENTS OF THE POPULATION OF THE UNITED STATES - PRINCETON ARCHITECTURAL PRESS")

-Another name that is often cited when talking about _Historical Data Visualization_ is [Charles Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard "Charles Minard on Wikipedia"), who created the chart that someone calls [_The Best Graphic Ever Produced_](https://www.nationalgeographic.com/culture/article/charles-minard-cartography-infographics-history "The Underappreciated Man Behind the “Best Graphic Ever Produced”"), illustrating Napoleon's travel to Russia during his 1812 campaign.
+Another name that is often mentioned when talking about _Historical Data Visualization_ is [Charles Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard "Charles Minard on Wikipedia"), who created the chart that someone calls [_The Best Graphic Ever Produced_](https://www.nationalgeographic.com/culture/article/charles-minard-cartography-infographics-history "The Underappreciated Man Behind the “Best Graphic Ever Produced”"), illustrating Napoleon's travel to Russia during his 1812 campaign.

 ![By Charles Minard (1781-1870), Public Domain](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Minard.png/1600px-Minard.png "By Charles Minard (1781-1870), Public Domain")

-To be clear: I'm not comparing the charts I'll show in few lines to these great examples of complex data visualizations; I'm just explaining why when I have been asked to test chrt, I chose to try to replicate this _retrò_ feeling.
+To be clear: I'm not comparing the charts I'll show in few lines to these great examples of complex data visualizations; I'm just explaining why when I have been asked to test chrt, I chose to try and replicate this _retrò_ feeling.

 ## The data